ploomber/soopervisor/doc/argo.rst

 Argo
 ----

-Argo is a general-purpose framework tool to execute, schedule and monitor workflows in Kubernetes.
-Argo workflows are written in YAML and it requires you to specify each task in your pipeline, task dependencies, script to run, Docker image to use, mounted volumes, etc. This implies a steep (and unnecessary) learning curve for a lot of people who can benefit from a production tool like Argo.
+Argo is a general-purpose framework to execute, schedule and monitor workflows in Kubernetes.
+Argo workflows are written in YAML and it requires you to specify each task in your pipeline, task dependencies, script to run, Docker image to use, mounted volumes, etc. This implies a steep (and unnecessary) learning curve for a lot of people who can benefit from a production tool like this.

-Soopervisor automates the creation of Argo's YAML spec, to execution and scheduling of batch jobs that requires users to only think in terms of functions, scripts and notebooks, not in terms of clusters nor containers.
+Soopervisor automates the creation of Argo's YAML spec that requires users to think in terms of functions, scripts and notebooks, not in terms of clusters nor containers.

-Soopervisor is exports Ploomber projects.
-A Ploomber workflow can be specified via a YAML spec (although there is a Python API for advanced users), which only requires the user to tell what to run (function/script/notebook) and where to save the output:
+Soopervisor exports `Ploomber <https://github.com/ploomber/ploomber>`_ projects.
+A Ploomber workflow can be specified via a YAML spec (there is a Python API for advanced use cases), which only requires users to tell what to run (function/script/notebook) and where to save the output:

 .. code-block:: yaml

-    # example pipeline.yaml
+    # Ploomber's "pipeline.yaml" example

     tasks:
-    # tasks.get, features and join are python functions
+    # tasks.get, features and join are python functions defined in tasks.py
     - source: tasks.get
       product: output/get.parquet